temianibaba/tech258_azure/monitoring_scaling/readme.md

 ### Take aways
 - You need to configure the VM scale set's custom autoscale.
 According to your own criteria you can set the minimum default and max number of machines, you can also change therequired CPU load to start the autoscaling
 - You need to create a custom image
-- **High availability** comes from your VMs being in different zones at the same time and launches a new instance if there is a lot of traffic.
+- **High availability** comes from your VMs being in different zones  and launches a new instance if there is a lot of traffic.
 The default/ minimum of 2 VMs gives robustness
 - **High scalability** comes from the VM scale set adapting when the set CPU load is reached
 - This happens within the public subnet
 - An external Load balancer, organises internet traffic depending on the individual VMs capacity.